ntd/silverstripe-togglepaginator/README.md

 SilverStripe Toggle-Paginator
 =============================

-A module that provides a _GridField_ component for temporarily switch the pagination on or off.
-This can be especially useful when used in conjunction with other modules, e.g. I am currently using it with [gridfieldmultiselect](https://github.com/markguinn/silverstripe-gridfieldmultiselect) to execute special actions to a filtered subset of records.
+A module that provides a _GridField_ component for temporarily switching the pagination on or off.
+This can be especially useful when used in conjunction with other modules, e.g. I am currently using it with [gridfieldmultiselect](https://github.com/markguinn/silverstripe-gridfieldmultiselect) to execute special actions on a filtered subset of records.

 Installation
 ------------